How to Setup a Cheap $220 Saltwater Aquarium

 Still, it would not be a bad idea to get a test kit!
 This test kit is not the best available, but it is affordable and will give a ballpark reading, which will be good enough for most hobbyists.
 You can also use this to keep track of your aquarium’s health and to find out the cause of some issues before they manifest in the aquarium itself as algae or bacteria blooms.

 Sand is not essential by any means.
 There is even a trend in the saltwater aquarium hobby being a bare bottom tank.
 That being said, sand makes your aquarium really feel like its a slice of the Ocean.
-As well, sand aids in biological filtration while providing a refuge and food source for certain creatures.
+As well, sand aids in biological filtrationwhile providing a refuge and food source for certain creatures.
 This video is good to watch if you want to learn more before you make a decision!

 Salt Mix

 But, you can save a bit of money and hassle in the long run by mixing your saltwater at home.
 For this aquarium budget build we recommend this salt mix, as it is good for FOWLR (Fish Only With Live Rock) systems, or aquariums with low-demanding corals.
-It is probably the most trusted and wildly used salt mix out there, as its been available for quite some time.
+It is probably the most trusted and used salt mix out there, as its been available for quite some time.